JUNO Sensitivity on Proton Decay $p\to \bar\nu K^+$ Searches: Analysis

-where: \begin{itemize} \item $t$ is the hit time. \item $\phi_{D}$ and $\phi_{S}$ denote the fitting templates of the double pulse fitting and the single pulse fitting, respectively. \item $\phi_{K}(t)$ is the template spectrum of \KPLUS; \item $\phi_{i}(t)$ is the template spectrum of the decay daughter of \KPLUS; $i = \mu$ or $\pi$ refers to the two dominant decay channels $K^+ \to \mu^+ \nu_\mu$ and $K^+ \to \pi^+ \pi^0$, respectively.
-When $E_{vis}\leq \SI{400}{MeV}$, $i=\mu$; otherwise, $i=\pi$.
-The templates have been TOF corrected.
-They are produced by the MC simulations in which the particles are processed by SNiPER with their corresponding kinetic energies. \item $T_K = 105$ MeV is the initial kinetic energy of $K^+$ from the free proton decay. \item $T_\mu = 152$ MeV and $T_\pi = 354$ MeV are the initial kinetic energy of muon and pion from the $K^{+}$ decay at rest. \item $\phi_{AN}(x)$ is the template hit time spectrum of the backgrounds.
-It is the average spectrum of all the \AN events with energy deposition from 200 MeV to 600 MeV. \end{itemize} The definitions of the free factors in Eqs. (\ref{phi_D}) and (\ref{phi_S}) are described in the following: \begin{itemize} \item $\Delta T$ is the correlated time difference of both components. \item $a$ is a stretch factor to account for shape deformation of the second pulse caused by the electromagnetic showers. \item $\epsilon _{K}$, $\epsilon _{i}$ and $\epsilon_{S}$ are the corresponding energy factors. \end{itemize} For illustration, we use Eq.~(\ref{phi_D}) to fit two typical events as shown in Fig.~\ref{fig:fitdemo}.
+where $\phi_{K}(t)$ is the TOF-corrected template of \KPLUS, $\phi_{i}(t)$ is that of a decay daughter of \KPLUS. $i = \mu$ and $\pi$ refer to the two dominant decay channels $K^+ \to \mu^+ \nu_\mu$ for $E_\text{vis}\leq \SI{400}{MeV}$ and $K^+ \to \pi^+ \pi^0$ otherwise.
+These templates are produced by the MC simulations in which the particles are processed by SNiPER with their corresponding kinetic energies. $\phi_\text{AN}(t)$ is the template of the backgrounds, generated as the average spectrum of all the \AN events with energy deposition from \SIrange{200}{600}{MeV}.
+Due to the influence of reflection, the hit time spectrum is widened when the energy deposition center is close to the boundary.
+In order to deal with this effect, the templates are separately produced in inner volume ($<$ 15 m) and outer volume ($>$ 15 m), and applied to the fitting of events in the corresponding volumes respectively.

+In Eqs. (\ref{phi_D}) and (\ref{phi_S}), $\Delta T$ is the correlated time difference of the delayed component, $a$ is a scaling factor to account for shape deformation of the second pulse caused by the electromagnetic showers, and $\epsilon _{K}$, $\epsilon _{i}$, $\epsilon_{S}$ are the corresponding energy factors.
+They are free parameters in the fitting.
+For illustration, we use Eq.~(\ref{phi_D}) to fit two typical events as shown in Fig.~\ref{fig:fitdemo}.

-After fitting the hit time spectrum with the templates of Eqs. (\ref{phi_D}) and (\ref{phi_S}), we calculate the $\chi^2$ of the double and single pulse fittings using the following formulas:
+After fitting the hit time spectra with the templates of Eqs. (\ref{phi_D}) and (\ref{phi_S}), we calculate the $\chi^2$ of the double and single pulse fittings using